eolamijuwon/IEMeSSR/README.md

 -   15:00 – 17:00 SAST: Reproducible Analysis in R Studio *[Dr Ogbuokiri, B.]*

+There are a few pre-lecture instructions for you.
+You can access them [here](/Lectures/README.md)

 # :family_man_man_boy: **Team**

 <img src="Images/instructors_odimegwu.png" align="right" width="15%"/>